ckeditor/ckeditor5/packages/ckeditor5-undo/docs/features/undo-redo.md

 	editor.execute( 'undo');
 	```

-	It can be used to retrieve changes from the latest batch, or from some previous batch (e.g. changes made by a selected user in a collaborative environment):
+	You can use it to retrieve changes from the latest batch, or from some previous batch (for example, changes made by a selected user in a collaborative environment):

 	```js
 	editor.execute( 'undo', batchToUndo );